lbfalvy/orchid/notes/papers/report/parts/scratchpad.md

 ## Namespaced tokens

-I found two major problems with C and Rust macros which vastly limit their potential.
-They're relatively closed systems, and prone to aliasing.
-Every other item in Rust follows a rigorous namespacing scheme, but the macros break this seal, I presume the reason is that macro execution happens before namespace resolution.
+Rust macros operate on the bare tokens and therefore are prone to accidental aliasing.
+Every other item in Rust follows a rigorous namespacing scheme, but macros break this structure, probably because macro execution happens before namespace resolution.
+The language doesn't suffer too much from this problem, but the relativity of namespacing limits their potential.

-Orchid's macros - substitution rules - operate on namespaced tokens.
-This means that users can safely give their macros short and intuitive names, but it also means that the macros can hook into each other.
-Consider for example the following example, which is a slightly modified version of a real rule included in the prelude:
+Orchid's substitution rules operate on namespaced tokens.
+This means that the macros can hook into each other.
+Consider the following example, which is a modified version of a real rule included in the prelude:

-in _procedural.or_
+in _procedural.orc_
 ```orchid
 export do { ...$statement ; ...$rest:1 } =10_001=> (
   statement (...$statement) do { ...$rest }